Kyle Isbel Player Props: Royals vs. Braves

 Kyle Isbel At The Plate

+- Isbel is batting .294 during his last games and is riding a four-game hitting streak.

-- In seven of 10 games this year, Isbel has picked up at least one hit, including one game with multiple hits.
+- In eight of 11 games this season, Isbel has had at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.